Apoorva64/prog-sys/td01/readme.md

 - dynamically with automatic loading,
 - dynamically with explicit loading.

-This tutorial explores these three possibilities in the following three sections.
+This tutorial explores these three possibilities.

 ---